 Depression can greatly change the way you view the world.

 It is unlike grief or sadness, which you can eventually get over once you give yourself the time to process the emotions.
 Depression is a mood disorder, that comes along with a number of symptoms and negatively affects the way we think and feel about things around us.
-Only people who suffer from it know the amount of negativity it brings to the person.
-I was unaware of this disorder until it hit me in my graduation days and entirely turned my world upside down.
+It’s not easy being in love when feeling depressed.

 I lost all hope of living and never thought I could be writing this.

 Depression has been my companion for a long time.
-I have been on medication, gone to therapy, sometimes I was in a good form, other times I gave up.
+I have been on medication, gone to therapy, sometimes I was in a good form, and other times I gave up.
 Suicidal thoughts have plagued me in my waking life and also in my dreams.
 It was like going to hell and back.

 There were days in which I would totally abandon him, withdraw within my own shell.
 He could never demand anything from me, knowing how much this silence meant to me.
 There were lots of moments when I would feel overwhelmed for no reason, my eyes brimming with tears.
-He would simply look into my eyes, not ask a thing, pull me closer and put me in his embrace.
+He would simply look into my eyes, not ask a thing, pull me closer, and put me in his embrace.